Table of Contents

 3. Align your content persona with business objectives

 A key aspect of your content marketing strategy is to sell a product or a service.
-You have to generate leads for your business, providing valuable experiences so that prospects convert into customers.
+You have to generate leads for your business, providing valuable experiences to convert prospects into customers.
 For this, understanding the buyer persona is fundamental.
-Yet, aligning your ideal customer persona with your business objectives will give you a direction towards successful content promotion.
+Yet, aligning your ideal content marketing persona with your business objectives will guide you towards successful content promotion.

-If you are in the hospitality industry, you should know what kind of packages will appeal to people of various age groups.
-If you work at a car showroom, you have to know the budget an average working professional is willing to allocate for a brand new car.
+If you are in the hospitality industry, you should know what packages will appeal to people of various age groups.
+If you work at a car showroom, you have to know the average working professional’s budget for a brand new car.
 Similarly, if you are a content marketer, you have to know how much your ideal customer is willing to invest in your idea.

 - Decide what kind of tone you’re going to use.